Assurant (NYSE:AIZ) Issues FY 2022 Earnings Guidance

-Assurant (NYSE:AIZ – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $13.062-$13.512 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $12.140.
+Assurant (NYSE:AIZ – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided EPS guidance of $13.062-$13.512 for the period, compared to the Thomson Reuters consensus EPS estimate of $12.140.
 The company issued revenue guidance of -.

-Several brokerages recently issued reports on AIZ.
-StockNews.com upgraded shares of Assurant from a hold rating to a buy rating in a report on Thursday.
-Truist Financial raised their target price on shares of Assurant from $210.00 to $220.00 in a report on Friday, March 25th.
-UBS Group decreased their price target on shares of Assurant from $183.00 to $180.00 and set a buy rating on the stock in a research report on Wednesday, January 12th.
-Finally, Morgan Stanley increased their price target on shares of Assurant from $197.00 to $215.00 and gave the stock an overweight rating in a research report on Monday, March 28th.
-Seven analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $195.74.

-The business also recently declared a quarterly dividend, which was paid on Monday, March 21st.
-Shareholders of record on Monday, February 28th were issued a $0.68 dividend.
-The ex-dividend date was Friday, February 25th.
-This represents a $2.72 dividend on an annualized basis and a yield of 1.46%.
-Assurant’s dividend payout ratio is currently 11.86%.
+Assurant (NYSE:AIZ – Get Rating) last posted its quarterly earnings results on Tuesday, February 8th.
+The financial services provider reported $2.47 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.30 by $0.17.
+The business had revenue of $2.57 billion for the quarter, compared to analyst estimates of $2.58 billion.
+Assurant had a return on equity of 9.82% and a net margin of 13.47%.
+The business’s revenue was up .8% compared to the same quarter last year.
+During the same period in the prior year, the company posted $1.82 EPS.
+Sell-side analysts anticipate that Assurant will post 12.13 EPS for the current fiscal year.

-In other Assurant news, CAO Francesca Luthi sold 4,000 shares of Assurant stock in a transaction on Tuesday, March 29th.
-The shares were sold at an average price of $181.81, for a total value of $727,240.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Robert Lonergan sold 2,200 shares of Assurant stock in a transaction on Monday, March 28th.
-The stock was sold at an average price of $183.19, for a total transaction of $403,018.00.
+In other Assurant news, CAO Francesca Luthi sold 4,000 shares of the firm’s stock in a transaction dated Tuesday, March 29th.
+The stock was sold at an average price of $181.81, for a total transaction of $727,240.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Robert Lonergan sold 2,200 shares of the firm’s stock in a transaction dated Monday, March 28th.
+The stock was sold at an average price of $183.19, for a total value of $403,018.00.
 The disclosure for this sale can be found here.
-Insiders own 0.39% of the company’s stock.
+Company insiders own 0.39% of the company’s stock.

-Several large investors have recently modified their holdings of the business.
-Allstate Corp boosted its stake in shares of Assurant by 5.3% during the 4th quarter.
-Allstate Corp now owns 2,286 shares of the financial services provider’s stock worth $356,000 after purchasing an additional 116 shares during the period.
-Stifel Financial Corp boosted its stake in shares of Assurant by 5.5% during the 4th quarter.
-Stifel Financial Corp now owns 6,300 shares of the financial services provider’s stock worth $982,000 after purchasing an additional 327 shares during the period.
-Vident Investment Advisory LLC boosted its stake in shares of Assurant by 3.9% during the 4th quarter.
-Vident Investment Advisory LLC now owns 14,994 shares of the financial services provider’s stock worth $2,336,000 after purchasing an additional 569 shares during the period.
-Metropolitan Life Insurance Co NY boosted its stake in shares of Assurant by 13.2% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 6,508 shares of the financial services provider’s stock worth $1,014,000 after purchasing an additional 761 shares during the period.
-Finally, Forum Financial Management LP purchased a new position in shares of Assurant during the 4th quarter worth about $208,000.
-93.64% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently modified their holdings of the stock.
+Allstate Corp boosted its stake in Assurant by 5.3% in the 4th quarter.
+Allstate Corp now owns 2,286 shares of the financial services provider’s stock valued at $356,000 after buying an additional 116 shares in the last quarter.
+Stifel Financial Corp boosted its stake in Assurant by 5.5% in the 4th quarter.
+Stifel Financial Corp now owns 6,300 shares of the financial services provider’s stock valued at $982,000 after buying an additional 327 shares in the last quarter.
+Vident Investment Advisory LLC boosted its stake in Assurant by 3.9% in the 4th quarter.
+Vident Investment Advisory LLC now owns 14,994 shares of the financial services provider’s stock valued at $2,336,000 after buying an additional 569 shares in the last quarter.
+Metropolitan Life Insurance Co NY boosted its stake in Assurant by 13.2% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 6,508 shares of the financial services provider’s stock valued at $1,014,000 after buying an additional 761 shares in the last quarter.
+Finally, Forum Financial Management LP bought a new position in Assurant in the 4th quarter valued at $208,000.
+93.64% of the stock is currently owned by institutional investors and hedge funds.

 Assurant Company Profile (Get Rating)